NedelcuBogdanSebastian/SistemTreceri/README.md

 More explanations of the algorithms are in the **main.c** file.

-*(Note: The code runs on STM32F103CBT6 and the IDE is the good ol' CooCox.
+*(Note: The code runs on STM32F103CBT6 and the IDE is the CooCox 1.7.8.
         The compiler used is the  gcc-arm-none-eabi-5_4-2016q3-20160926-win32.exe)*

 #